-- Both parents agree not to tell each other how to parent, stick to the decisions that are assigned and do not worry about the decisions of the other parent.
+- Both parents agree not to tell each other how to parent, stick to the assigned decisions, and do not worry about the other parent's decisions.

-- If serious issues arise and it becomes next to impossible to remain neutral from the other parent's decisions, negotiate through the mediator to resolve the issue.
+- If serious issues arise and it become next to impossible to remain neutral from the other parent's decisions, negotiate through the mediator to resolve the issue.

 No one is perfect.
-Problems will occur, but sticking to the plan and using the proper channels to address the problem will help keep conflict to a minimum which is what your child needs.
+Problems will occur, but sticking to the plan and using the proper channels to address the problem will help keep conflict minimum, which is your child's needs.
 It is never easy to share parenting responsibilities and remain separate from decisions made by the other parent.
 Caring parents worry about their children, but remember, the conflict will hurt your child more than any perceived bad parenting decisions ever could.

 Parallel Parenting Vs. Co-Parenting

-Parallel parenting and co-parenting are two very different things.
+These are two very different things.
 Co-parenting is done together.
-Parents get along and their relationship during and after the divorce is amicable.
+Parents get along, and their relationship during and after the divorce is amicable.
 Parallel parenting is done separately without input or contact from the other parent.
 Most parents want to co-parent; it is the healthiest way to raise a child after a divorce.
 However, not all parents can be co-parents, which is where parallel parenting comes into play.

 Counseling - Therapy - Making The Best Choice

 Sessions with a trained therapist can help all parties deal with divorce less destructively.
-Explosive emotions are a part of many divorces and it can be difficult to make the best decisions for the children.
+Explosive emotions are a part of many divorces, and it cannot be easy to make the best decisions for the children.
 Getting counseling with a trained family therapist can help put the relationship in perspective.
 Therapy is great for any couple going through a divorce, but it is extremely helpful and constructive when there are children involved.

 "When we were matched with Alicia, I felt things were hopeless.
-Authorities had been involved, we'd been to emergency crisis family counseling.
+Authorities had been involved; we'd been to emergency crisis family counseling.
 It was bad.
-I'm amazed in just a few short days Alicia turned our situation around and I'm hopeful for where our co-parenting relationship is headed.
+I'm amazed.
+Alicia turned our situation around in just a few short days, and I'm hopeful for where our co-parenting relationship is headed.
 I wish I'd known how helpful someone like Alicia could be to help us be effective parents."

 Going through a divorce can be a painful process, especially when you seem to be in constant conflict with your ex and children are involved.
-Parallel parenting is a solution aimed at creating peace in high-conflict divorces while a child continues to maintain a relationship with both parents.
-Navigating these waters can be stressful, but ReGain is here to help you create a parallel parenting plan that works for you.
+Parallel parenting is a solution to create peace in high-conflict divorces while a child continues to maintain a relationship with both parents.
+Navigating these waters can be stressful, but ReGain is here to help you create a parenting plan that works for you.